seoklee/til/java/ood_java.md

 - Interface members are all public.

+Kinda makes sense.
+The implementations need to access the methods in order to impelment them.

+- Interface cannot be instantiated.

+Though, an object that implements the interface can be referred with the interface type.

 ##Other

 - A class implicitly inherit Object class.

 - A class can have a 'final' method if that method should not be inherited.

+- A constructor of enum cannot be public.

+- You cannot use primitive data type for generics.